DigitalPhonetics/IMS-Toucan/README.md

 Pretrained checkpoints for our massively multi-lingual model, the self-contained aligner, the embedding function, the vocoder and the embedding GAN are available in the [release section](https://github.com/DigitalPhonetics/IMS-Toucan/releases).
-A convenient download script will shortly be available.
+Run the ```run_model_downloader.py``` script to automatically download them from the release page and put them into their appropriate locations with appropriate names.

 ---